Hand, foot and mouth disease can be a mild or a very serious illness. It is caused by a virus.

 What to do if you’re pregnant

-Mild fever is usually the first sign of hand-foot-and-mouth disease.
-This starts three to six days after your child has been exposed to the disease.
+Mild fever is usually the first sign of hand, foot and mouth disease.
+This starts 3–5 days after your child has been exposed to the disease.

 After the fever starts, your child may develop other symptoms, including: